markkimsal/rs-player-ffmpeg-sdl/docs/recording.md

 did.
 So, without Codeium, I'm sure I would have repeated my earlier mistake of `addr_of_mut` instead of `as_mut_ptr()`.

 I think I should make an ffmpeg-lings.

+I Give Up
+===
+Okay, I lost a few days trying to get access to the GPU pixels via SDL, it does not seem possible.
+So, I went the "slow" route;
+using `SDL_RenderReadPixels`.
+This worked, but the video was all messed up.
+After a day of chasing down alignment issues that weren't there, I realized the rendered screen was not the same size as the source video, nor the destination video.

+Fixing the size of the window to match the source video let me record a decent enough output, but there was some red artifacts at the bottom 5th of the video.
+I spent a day trying to track that down, break points, memory hex dumps...
+I think something with SDL's YUV format and FFmpeg's YUV format are just not compatible.
+Either that or the translation from rendered RGB back to YUV isn't quite right within `SDL_RenderReadPixels`.

+So, I'm going to commit what I have and move on to SDL3 and/or OpenGL/ES.